Test Cycle

 Full Definition

 A test cycle (or test execution cycle) represents one complete round of executing a defined set of test cases.
 It tracks which tests were run, by whom, when, and with what results.
+If test cases are the recipes and test suites are the cookbook, then a test cycle is a specific meal you're preparing — it takes a selection of recipes, assigns cooks, sets a deadline, and records how everything turned out.

 Key attributes of a test cycle: